nocentino/ModernStoragePlatformsForSqlServer/ModernStoragePlatformsForSqlServer/2-StorageSnapshotsForSqlServer.md

 TODO ADD TEXT DESCRIBING LAB

-# 2.1 - Restore a database from an array-based snapshot
+# 2.1 - In-place restore a database from an array-based snapshot

-## In-place Restore of a database
 In this activity, you will take a snapshot of a volume, the D:\ drive, that holds both the MDF and LDF for the TPCH100 database.
 You will then delete a table and use the snapshot to revert the database back to the state prior to the table deletion.

 1. **Take a Volume Snapshot**